Rastafari: Appearance

 From the beginning of the Rastafari movement in the 1930s, adherents typically grew beards and tall hair, perhaps in imitation of Haile Selassie.
 The wearing of hair as dreadlocks then emerged as a Rasta practice in the 1940s; there were debates within the movement as to whether dreadlocks should be worn or not, with proponents of the style becoming dominant.
 There are various claims as to how this practice was adopted.
 One claim is that it was adopted in imitation of certain African nations, such as the Maasai, Somalis, or Oromo, or that it was inspired by the hairstyles worn by some of those involved in the anti-colonialist Mau Mau Uprising in Kenya.
-An alternative explanation is that it was inspired by the hairstyles of the Hindu sadhus.
+An alternative explanation is that it was inspired by the hairstyles of Hindu sadhus.

 The wearing of dreadlocks has contributed to negative views of Rastafari among non-Rastas, many of whom regard it as wild and unattractive.
 Dreadlocks remain socially stigmatised in many societies; in Ghana for example, they are often associated with the homeless and mentally ill, with such associations of marginality extending onto Ghanaian Rastas.
 In Jamaica during the mid-20th century, teachers and police officers used to forcibly cut off the dreads of Rastas.
 In various countries, Rastas have since won legal battles ensuring their right to wear dreadlocks: in 2020, for instance, the High Court of Malawi ruled that all public schools must allow their students to wear dreadlocks.
-The decision is to be enforced before the 30th of June 2023 or schools will be in breach of the country's constitution.